-If the fluid level is low, add only enough of the proper fluid to bring the level up into the COLD area for a cold check or the HOT area for a hot check.
+If the fluid level is low, add only enough of the proper fluid to bring the level up to the "COLD" area for a cold check or the "HOT" area for a hot check.
 It doesn't take much fluid, generally less than a pint.

 Don't overfill.
-We recommend you use only fluid labeled DEXRON®-II, because fluids with that label are made especially for our automatic transmission.
-Damage caused by fluid other than DEXRON®-II is not covered by your new vehicle warranty.
+We recommend you use only fluid labeled DEXRON[®]-III or DEXRON[®]-IIE, because fluids with that label are made especially for your automatic transmission.
+Damage caused by fluid other than DEXRON[®]-III or DEXRON[®]-IIE is not covered by your new vehicle warranty.